Home Vancouver Events Calendar NOVEMBER Events in Vancouver in 2024 Remembrance Day in Vancouver

 Remembrance Day in the Lower Mainland

 Probably the largest Remembrance Day event in the Lower Mainland is the one in downtown Vancouver at the Cenotaph in Victory Square.
 Other large ones take place in Surrey, Richmond and elsewhere.
-For more information on these and other event locations, see our article about Remembrance Day Ceremonies.
+See our article about Remembrance Day Ceremonies for more information on these and other locations.

 Remembrance Day Video